MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

     ![Circular code anchor measurements](media/printed-anchor-measurements.PNG "Circular code anchor measurements")

     > [!NOTE]
     > If the anchor spacing isn't within +/– 0.1 mm, in the **Print** dialog box, select the **Custom Scale** option, and then change the percentage to compensate for the size discrepancy.
-For example, if the result is 49 mm when you print the anchor, you must change the scale to 100.4 percent to get 49.196 mm, which is within tolerance.
+For example, if the result is 49 mm when you print the anchor, change the scale to 100.4 percent to get 49.196 mm, which is within tolerance.

 8. Attach the circular code anchor to a physical object in the real world, and then take a picture to help the operator find it.